Jagadeesh-Mrrook/Scripting/DAY-02/DAY-02.md

 2. `$@` → All arguments as **separate words**.
 3. `$*` → All arguments as **a single string**.
 4. `$#` → Total number of arguments passed.
+5. `$0` → Name of the script or Path used to run the script.

 **Accessing Arguments Example:**